nus-cs2103/website-base/admin/appendixE-github.md

 * **Assign the `type.*` and `priority.*` labels to those issues.**

 * **When you start implementing a story, break it down to tasks.** Define reasonable sized, standalone tasks.
-A task should be able to done by one person, in a few hours. %%e.g.
+A task should be able to done by one person, in a few hours. %%e.g.%%
-  Good: Update class diagram in the project manual for v1.5
+  * %%:+1: Good: Update class diagram in the project manual for v1.5%%
-  Bad (reasons: not a one-person task, not small enough): Write the project manual
+  * %%:-1: Bad (reasons: not a one-person task, not small enough): Write the project manual%%

 * **Write a descriptive title for the issue.** %%e.g. Add support for the 'undo' command to the parser.%%